james-ralph8555/lainTSX/README.md

 ## lainTSX

-A browser-based implementation of the Serial Experiments Lain PSX game using `react-three-fiber` with the aim to provide multi-language support and make it more accessible.
+A browser-based implementation of the Serial Experiments Lain PSX game using `three.js` with the aim to provide multi-language support and make it more accessible.

 ## History